Evidence and witnesses

 Evidence must be given orally or in writing and if required, under oath or by affidavit.

 You must print out all electronic evidence.

 Sometimes evidence (such as photos, receipts, emails or text messages) may be stored in an electronic device such as a mobile phone, tablet or computer or on a CD, DVD or portable drive.
 You must provide a printed copy of this evidence with your application if you wish to use and rely on it at the hearing.

-The Tribunal will not accept a CD or DVD for filing and will not consider evidence provided only in an electronic format.
+The tribunal will not accept a CD, DVD or portable drive for filing and will not consider evidence provided only in an electronic format.

 Ordering a person to attend your hearing or produce documents

-If you believe a person should attend your hearing to provide evidence or produce documents, you can apply to QCAT to order this person to attend or produce the documents using Form 38 - Application for notice requiring witness to attend or produce document or thing.
+If you believe a person should attend your hearing to provide evidence or produce documents, you can apply to QCAT to order this person to attend or produce the documents using Form 38 - Hearing notices: application for notice requiring witness to attend a hearing or produce document/thing at a hearing .

 Children and other special witnesses

 QCAT may make special arrangements for witness who is a child or a person who QCAT considers would be likely to:

 - be disadvantaged because of their mental, intellectual or physical impairment or a relevant matter